AndrewMichael2020/structuring-test/app/README.md

 ## Environment variables

 - `GCS_BUCKET` — bucket containing `reports/list.json` and `reports/<id>.md`

+Note on `reports/list.json`:

+- The frontend expects a canonical manifest at `gs://<GCS_BUCKET>/reports/list.json` that lists available reports.
+If this file is missing, the server will attempt a public bucket listing fallback, but it's preferable to generate and upload a manifest.
+- The repository includes `scripts/build_reports_list.py` which scans `events/reports/*.md` and writes a `list.json` (optionally uploading it to your bucket when `GCS_BUCKET` is set).
+Typically this should be created after report-generation in your pipeline, e.g., as a post-step in the report generation job or as part of `store_artifacts` / upload artifacts flow.

 - `DEV_FAKE` — when `1`, `/api/reports/list` returns a local mock list
 - `LOCAL_REPORTS_DIR` — directory of local `.md` files for `/api/reports/:id`
 - `PORT` — server port (Cloud Run sets this automatically)